Skip to content

-Reasoning models like OpenAI's o3 and o4 series spend additional computation time thinking through problems before responding.
+Reasoning models spend additional computation time thinking through problems before responding.
 This makes them particularly effective for complex tasks requiring deep analysis, mathematics, coding, and logical reasoning.

 Traditional language models generate responses token-by-token immediately.
 Reasoning models add an internal "thinking" phase where they: - Break down complex problems - Consider multiple approaches - Verify their reasoning - Refine their answers